finbourne/lusid-sdk-csharp-preview/sdk/docs/ReconciliationsApi.md

             try
             {
-                // Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
+                // [EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
                 ResourceListOfReconciliationBreak result = apiInstance.ReconcileValuation(sortBy, start, limit, filter, request);
                 Debug.WriteLine(result);
             }